-These mosquitoes are associated with the living spaces of humans.
-Larvae are most frequently found in containers with stagnant water, such as discarded tires, flowerpots, and blocked rain gutters.
+Dengue virus is transmitted through the bite of infected mosquitoes.
+These mosquitoes may be found indoors in close contact with humans.
 These mosquitoes will interrupt their feeding at the slightest movement but return quickly to feed on the same or a different human host in the same location.

-Unlike malaria-transmitting mosquitoes, dengue-transmitting mosquitoes are daytime feeders with 2 peak times of biting activity: 2-3 hours after dawn and mid-to-late afternoon.
+Unlike malaria-transmitting mosquitoes, dengue-transmitting mosquitoes are daytime feeders with 2 peak times of biting activity: 2 to 3 hours after dawn and mid-to-late afternoon.
 This pattern, however, changes to an all-day activity when the mosquitoes are indoors or during overcast days.

-Symptoms of dengue most often appear 2-5 days after exposure (uncommonly, more than 7 days and, rarely, up to 14 days after exposure).
-Fever that presents more than 14 days after last exposure is not due to dengue.
-Although mild cases with only flu-like symptoms occur, classic dengue cases present with the sudden onset of high-grade fever, severe muscle, joint, and lower back pain, severe pain behind the bony socket of the eye, nausea, vomiting, and generalized weakness.
-A subtle diffuse red rash appears in most patients during the initial fever phase, and in some cases, a diffuse bright red rash with scattered clear spots is observed 4-6 days into the recovery phase.
-In many cases, the fever subsides for a day and then returns.
+Symptoms most commonly appear 2 to 5 days following exposure (uncommonly, more than 7 days and, rarely, up to 14 days after exposure) and include sudden onset of high-grade fever, rashes, severe muscle, abdominal, joint, and lower back pain, severe pain behind the bony socket of the eye, nausea, vomiting, and generalized weakness.
+Fever that occurs more than 14 days after last exposure is not due to dengue.
 Mild bleeding from the nose, mouth, or under the skin (seen as bruising) may also occur.